kevinlin/Deckset-presentations/FIX Messaging/FIX Messaging.md

     - FX
     - Derivatives (Options, Futures, IR Swaps etc)
 - Used worldwide
+    -

+---

+# What/where is it used?
+- Financial Products Supported
+    - Equities
+    - Fixed Income
+    - FX
+    - Derivatives (Options, Futures, IR Swaps etc)
+- Used worldwide
-    - Except mainland China :cn:
+    - Except mainland China :cn: :sin:"

 ---